Diffusioosmosis of electrolyte solutions in uniformly charged channels: Local diffusio-osmotic slip

 The latter equation implies that the sign of $m_e$ is defined solely by that of $\phi_s$.
 An electroosmotic mobility will be positive for positively charged surfaces and negative for negatively charged.

-Figure~\ref{fig:pot-profile} shows the electroosmotic mobility profiles computed with the same parameters as for the upper curve in Fig.~\ref{fig:pot-charge}.
-The calculations are made for cross-sections of $\mathcal{C}_m = 4 \times 10^{-3}$ and $0.2$ mol/l, which corresponds to $c_m = 4$ and $200$.
-The numerical curves are perfectly described by Eq.~\eqref{ueo} with $\phi_s$ and $\phi$ calculated from \eqref{eq:pot-charge_hs} and \eqref{eq:PBSWexact}.
+Figure~\ref{fig:pot-profile} shows the electroosmotic mobility profiles with the same parameters as for the upper curve in Fig.~\ref{fig:pot-charge}.
+The calculations are made from Eq.~\eqref{ueo} [by substituting $\phi_s$ and $\phi$ given by equations \eqref{eq:pot-charge_hs} and \eqref{eq:PBSWexact}] for cross-sections of $\mathcal{C}_m = 4 \times 10^{-3}$ and $0.2$ mol/l, which corresponds to $c_m = 4$ and $200$.
 It can be seen that the (positive) electroosmotic mobility in the central region shows a distinct plateau and varies only inside the EDLs to vanish at the walls.
+It is important to note that the existence of the plateau regions indicates that $\partial _{zz}\phi = 0$, i.e. the left-hand side of \eqref{PB} vanishes.
+The right-hand side is the charge, and hence this vanishes too.
+Thus, the central part of the channel is indeed electro-neutral.
 On reducing $\mathcal{C}_m$ the plateau height decreases, which reflects the variation in $\phi_s$, but remains finite for both specimen examples presented in Fig.\ref{fig:pot-profile}.

 The local chemiosmotic mobility may, in turn, be determined from

 using Eq.~\eqref{op}.
 Performing the first integration yields

 The second integral can then be calculated as follows